ibm-cloud-docs/cloud-infrastructure/monitoring-no-driver-mode.md

 {:note: .note}
 {:external: .external}

-# Enabling {{site.data.keyword.mon_full_notm}} 'no driver mode'
+# Enabling {{site.data.keyword.mon_full_notm}} agent for non-orchestrated environments
 {: #enabling-monitoring-light-no-driver}

-When you provision a monitoring instance, you can enable the 'no driver mode' (Light).
+When you provision a monitoring instance, you can enable the agent for non-orchestrated environments.
 You can access metrics through the pre-built dashboards that are available in the {{site.data.keyword.cloud_notm}} dashboards section.
 {: shortdesc}

-## Configuring {{site.data.keyword.mon_full_notm}} 'no driver mode'
+## Configuring {{site.data.keyword.mon_full_notm}} agent for non-orchestrated environments
 {: #provision-monitoring-light}

-To enable 'no driver mode' and monitor and manage metrics, you need to configure a monitoring agent in each environment that you want to use 'no driver mode'.
+To enable 'no driver mode' and monitor and manage metrics, you need to configure a monitoring agent for non-orchestrated environments in each environment that you want to use 'no driver mode'.
 {: shortdesc}

 Use these steps to enable 'no driver mode'.

 1. Provision a Graduated tier monitoring instance by following the steps in [Provisioning a monitoring instance](/docs/monitoring?topic=monitoring-provision).
 For more information about the Graduate tier, see [Monitoring service plans](/docs/monitoring?topic=monitoring-pricing_plans).

-2. Enable monitoring 'no driver mode' by following the steps that correspond to your provisioned environment by following the steps in [Configuring a monitoring agent](/docs/monitoring?topic=monitoring-config_agent).
+2. Enable monitoring 'no driver mode' by following the steps that correspond to your provisioned environment by following the steps in [Configuring a monitoring agent](/docs/monitoring?topic=monitoring-agent_linux).

 3. Add the following configuration to the `dragent.yaml` file: